 Next Meeting Museum Building Committee, TBA

-business before the committee, the meeting was adjourned at 7:10 pm.
+With no further business before the committee, the meeting was adjourned at 7:10 pm.